-Strategy #3: Ensure the safety of people Most Brandon Police Service staff completed "Managing Unconscious Bias" course, with a deadline to have all staff completed by September 30th.
+Strategy #3: Ensure the safety of people Most Brandon Police Service staff completed "Managing Unconcious Bias" course with a deadline to have all staff completed by September 30th.

 Foster an environment that supports economic growth and development Knowing that current and future residents want to live in a vibrant and growing city, Council looks to foster an environment that supports population and economic growth.
 A community's vitality is measured by amenities including a variety of retail stores, airline service, expanded job opportunities, recreation facilities, and increasing values of real estate.
 While growth brings economic prosperity, Council recognizes the need to balance the desire for growth with the associated costs.
-Strategy #4: Facilitate development opportunities for residential, commercial, and industrial use types in both established (infill) and emerging (greenfield) areas While residential greenfield continues, risk lies with the timely completion of the 34th St southwest lift station project and the water distribution model assessment both currently underway.
-Serviced land in the industrial area continues to be a challenge.
-The water distribution study is intended to provide clarity and compliment the industrial cost charge study.
+Strategy #4: Facilitate development opportunities for residential, commercial, and industrial use types in both established (infill) and emerging (greenfield) areas (Beyond identified infrastructure challenges noted in Q1 and Q2) City Council adopted Zoning By-law amendments as part of the Housing Accelerator fund initiatives, enabling more development of housing across the city

-Strategy #5: Review, adopt and implement the City Plan First Reading approved in July, Public Hearing to proceed in August.
+Strategy #5: Review, adopt and implement the City Plan Public hearing held in August, waiting to receive comments from Province before returning to Council for second reading

 Strategy #6: Encourage the redevelopment of downtown Downtown market housing incentive approved.
-Offer pending for Princess Development site.
-Pacific land sale for pickleball facility approved.
-Library/Arts renovation approved by Council, proceeding with grant funding application.
+Offer signed for first phase of Princess Development site.
+Pacific land sale for pickleball facility signed.
+Library/Arts renovation grant applications proceeding.